-Yesterday I listened to an excellent podcast between Justin Manning and Richard Nikoley (language NSFW).
-It might have been the single best hour of any health podcast I have heard.
-Unlike most health podcasts today which promote neurotic food obsessions or unsafe fitness practices, this was the story of Richard Nikoley of FreeTheAnimal.com and what happened on his journey into low carb Paleo.
+Yesterday I listened to an excellent podcast between Justin Manning and Richard Nikoley.
+It might have been the single-best hour of any health podcast I have heard.
+Unlike most health podcasts today which promote neurotic food obsessions or unsafe fitness practices, this was the story of Richard Nikoley of FreeTheAnimal.com and what happened on his journey into low-carb Paleo.

 His story is important because he has been doing this for years.
 He is also over 50 years old.
-Hearing about how some 25 year old got ripped doing 6 months of Paleo and CrossFit tells me nothing.
-You’re suppose to be fit and healthy at 25.
+Hearing about how some 25-year-old got ripped doing 6 months of Paleo and CrossFit tells me nothing.
+You’re supposed to be fit and healthy at 25.
 And unlike Art De Vany and Mark Sisson, Richard was never a professional athlete.